hartwigmedical/hmftools/sv-linx/README_VIS.md

 ---|---|---
 min_label_size| 35 | Minimum size of labels in pixels
 max_label_size | 40 | Maximum size of labels in pixels
+max_gene_characters | 5 | Maximum allowed gene length before applying scaling them
 max_distance_labels | 100 | Maximum number of distance labels before removing them
-max_position_labels | 60 | Maximum number of position labels before increasing distance between labels max_gene_characters | 5 | Maximum allowed gene length before applying scaling them
+max_position_labels | 60 | Maximum number of position labels before increasing distance between labels exact_position | NA | Display exact positions at all break ends

 The label size scales linearly from the min to the max label size as an inverse function of the number of distance labels to be plotted.
 If the number of distance labels exceeds `max_distance_labels`, no distance labels will be shown and all labels will be sized with `min_label_size`.